xarkenz/mars-red/docs/mips/language/preprocessing.md

 ## Macros

-Patterson and Hennessy define a **macro** as *a pattern-matching and replacement facility that provides a simple mechanism to name a frequently used sequence of instructions*.[^1] This permits the programmer to specify the instruction sequence by invoking the macro, requiring only one line of code for each use instead of repeatedly typing in the instruction sequence each time.
+Patterson and Hennessy define a *macro* as "a pattern-matching and replacement facility that provides a simple mechanism to name a frequently used sequence of instructions."[^1] This permits the programmer to specify the instruction sequence by invoking the macro, requiring only one line of code for each use instead of repeatedly typing in the instruction sequence each time.
 It follows the axiom "define once, use many times," which